 We reached Haifa on Monday evening, having taken ship at Alexandria Saturday afternoon.

-The trip from Port Sa'íd was very, very beautiful and the sea was perfectly calm.
+The trip from Port Sa'íd was beautiful and the sea was perfectly calm.
 As we neared Mt.

-Carmel the sun shone so beautifully on the point, making a picture never to be forgotten.
-Fresh verdure and new life began to be manifest, and, after landing, Cook's man drove us to the Carmel House and there we breathed the most delicious air of quiet and peace, our hearts praising God that He had, in His Mercy, permitted us to come to the New Holy City, the New Jerusalem, to the King of Kings, enthroned in the hearts but imprisoned as far as the material world goes.
+Carmel the sun shone on the point, making a picture never to be forgotten.
+Fresh verdure and new life was beginning to be manifest.
+After landing, Cook's man drove us to the Carmel House and there we breathed the most delicious air of quiet and peace, our hearts praising God that He had, in His Mercy, permitted us to come to the New Holy City, the New Jerusalem, to the King of Kings, enthroned in the hearts but imprisoned as far as the material world goes.

 We remained two nights and a day in Haifa and the weather was most favorable for seeing the beauties of Haifa.
-The same day of our arrival the Holy Mother had driven into Haifa to see Rhooah Itharrain who is living, for the present, in Madame Jackson's new house.
-The two sons-in-law of The Master care to the hotel for us to bring us to see the ladies and Mírzá Asadu'lláh.
-We were almost beside ourselves with the joy of realizing that actually and truly we were in Haifa, with 'Akká just across the bay ever in sight, and, further, to have the great privilege of seeing the Holy Mother and the daughter, was almost more than the capacity of the limited heart could endure.
-We went back to the hotel after a-half hour's visit with these holy souls.
+The same day of our arrival the Master's wife had driven into Haifa to see Rhooah Khánum who is living, for the present, in Madame Jackson's new house.
+The two sons-in-law of The Master came to the hotel for us to bring us to see the ladies and Mírzá Asadu'lláh.
+We were almost beside ourselves with the joy of realizing that actually and truly we were in Haifa, with 'Akká just across the bay ever in sight, and, further, to have the great privilege of seeing the Master's wife and the daughter, was almost more than the capacity of the limited heart could endure.
+We went back to the hotel after a half hour's visit with these holy souls.
 The moon was all but full and the entire setting seemed like heaven itself.
-We fell asleep on our pillows perfectly intoxicated with the realization that at last we were to visit the One whose Holy Utterances we had been feeding cur souls upon for the past eight years.
-Sleep was very sweet that night, and, upon arising the next morning, we looked out of our bedroom windows to see 'Akká across the blue sea and Camel's point bathed in the new morning's sunshine - a veritable landscape dream almost too beautiful to belong to earth.
+We fell asleep on our pillows perfectly intoxicated with the realization that at last we were to visit the One upon whose Holy Utterances we had been feeding our souls for the past eight years.
+Sleep was very sweet that night and upon arising the next morning we looked out of our bedroom windows to see 'Akká across the blue sea and Carmel's point bathed in the new morning's sunshine- -a veritable landscape dream almost too beautiful to belong to earth. $\{\{p11\}\}$

-During the forenoon our traveling companion, whom we had met for the first time at Port Sa'íd, was hind enough to chaperon Arna, taking a carriage drive while I looked after certain packages and letters for the friends in Haifa.
-They had but just left MR and turned the corner when Mírzá Ameen's brother came to the hotel to escort us to Mírzá Asadu'lláh's home.
-I had to go alone because I did not know where to find Madame Scaramucei and Arna.
-Mírzá Assadtu'llah, his wife, two sons and a daughter greeted me with great warmth, asking many questions about the friends in America and the progress of the Temple.
+During the forenoon our traveling companion, Madame Scaramucci, whom we had met for the first time at Port Sa'íd, took a carriage drive with my daughter Arna while I looked after certain packages and letters for the friends in Haifa.
+They had but just left me and turned the corner when Mírzá Ameen's brother came to the hotel to escort us to Mírzá Asadu'lláh's home.
+I had to go alone because I did not know where to find Madame Scaramucci and Arna.

+Mírzá Asadu'lláh, his wife, two sons and a daughter greeted me with great warmth, asking many questions about the friends in America and the progress of the Temple.
 The work which Chicago had been doing was clearly explained to him and he said it was well we had made it an American movement and he hoped it would be built by the believers of the world.
-He commended our wisdom in referring the location to The Master.
-The Holy Mother and the daughter Rhooah came to call, also a sister of the Holy Mother, who lives in Haifa.
-Coffee and cookies were served, and, after quite a visit, I went back to the hotel and found Arna and the Bahá'í sister had returned and were wondering where I could be.
+He commended our wisdom in referring the location to the Master.
+The Master's wife and the daughter Rhooah came to call, also a sister of the Master's wife who lives in Haifa.
+Coffee and cookies were served, and after quite a visit, I went back to the hotel and found Arna and the Bahá'í sister had returned and were wondering where I could be. {{p12}}